halpomeranz/lmg/README.md

 less-skilled agents to capture useful memory analysis data from target systems.

+**Note :**
-Note that lmg will look for an already existing LiME module on the USB device that matches the kernel version and processor architecture of the target machine.
+that lmg will look for an already existing LiME module on the USB device that matches the kernel version and processor architecture of the target machine.
 If found, lmg will not bother to recompile.
 Similarly, you may choose to not have lmg create the Volatility(TM)